Abeer-Haroon/Transl8/README.md

 Once you're done adding the credentials, you're ready to go!
 Run the app.
 Translate and learn different languages the easy way!
+You can use Android SDK to use other IBM Watson services in your android app at:https://github.com/watson-developer-cloud/android-sdk .